-The outcome of any litigation is inherently uncertain.
+The outcome of any litigations, examinations and claims is inherently uncertain.
 While there can be no assurance, we do not believe at the present time that the resolution of the matters described above will have a material adverse effect on our assets, financial position or results of operations.